paul-london/paul-london/README.md

 # Paul London

-👋 Welcome to my GitHub Profile!

-Bioinformatics Scientist with expertise in NGS workflows, Python scripting, and lab automation.
+Bioinformatics and Data Scientist with expertise in NGS workflows, Python scripting, and lab automation.
 Experienced in developing reproducible pipelines, optimizing laboratory processes, and providing technical support in clinical settings.

+## Experience:

-- 🧬 Next-Generation Sequencing (NGS) lab workflow and variant analysis pipelines
+- 🧬 NGS workflows and variant analysis pipelines
-- 🐍 Python, SQL, and Snakemake
+- 🐍 Python, SQL, and Snakemake scripting
-- 📊 Data science & machine learning
+- 📊 Data science and machine learning
-- 🔬 Molecular biology + computational workflows
+- 🔬 Molecular biology and computational workflows
 - 🧾 Laboratory management and regulatory compliance
-- 🚀 Clinical laboratory startups
+- 🚀 Clinical laboratory operations and startup experience

 ## 🔭 Projects